Addressing the Causes and Effects of Intellectual and Developmental Disabilities

 Public Health Programs

-- Promotion of folic acid supplementation among women of child bearing age, with emphasis in communities where the incidence of neural tube defects is higher;
+- Promotion of folic acid supplementation among women of child-bearing age, with emphasis in communities where the incidence of neural tube defects is higher;

 - Programs and education to reduce the incidence of disabilities resulting from child abuse, particularly Shaken Baby Syndrome;

-- Proactive efforts to prevent health disparities and the development of secondary conditions in persons with intellectual and/or developmental disabilities;
+- Proactive efforts in policy development and program design to identify and prevent health disparities and the development of secondary conditions in persons with I/DD;